tomazberisa/locklock-web/source/index.html.md

 A special case of that is guaranteeing a particular operation takes place at most once.
 For example, some AWS services guarantee [at-least-once delivery](https://aws.amazon.com/sns/faqs/#Reliability), but sometimes consequences of these events need to execute *exactly* once.
 To accomplish this, simply acquire a lock for the identifier representing the originating event and don't release it.

-Our secondary motivation was to unify locking logic across components of a distributed system, which may be written using different programming languages or deployed accross cloud providers.
+Our secondary motivation was to unify locking logic across components of a distributed system, which may be written using different programming languages or deployed accross multiple cloud providers.
 By using Locklock, they only need to know how to communicate with a simple REST API.

 # Quickstart